 RenameNewName | Close (new: document.docx.locked)

-A practical detection recipe
+A detection recipe that holds up in court

 Working through a parsed journal:

-- Histogram the
+- Histogram

-What the data looks like
+What it looks like on real data

 2024-04-12T03:14:08Z DataOverwrite Close C:\Users\ana\Desktop\notes.docx